kabirshhaikh/Leetcode/README.md

 -> Split a string into balanced strings - leetcode easy problem -> To lower case - leetcode easy problem
 -> Count Asterisks - leetcode easy problem
+-> Check if a sentence is pangram - leetcode easy problem